jerielng/mobile-guide/README.md

 |[Robolectric](https://github.com/robolectric/robolectric)|Simulates instrumented environment within Android unit tests|
 |[RxAndroid](https://github.com/ReactiveX/RxAndroid)|Layer built on top of RxJava for Android-specific components|
 |[RxJava](https://github.com/ReactiveX/RxJava)|Asynchronous programming through observable streams for JVM|

+##### A note about dependency injection
+You may have noticed tools like Dagger, Hilt, and Koin.
+As an Android developer, it is important to understand this common technique's significance in reducing code complexity.
+It is also helpful to note the distinction between a dependency injector and a service locator.
+For further information, refer to the [dependency injection article](https://developer.android.com/training/dependency-injection) in the Android documentation.

 #### Blogs
 * [Android Developers Blog](https://android-developers.googleblog.com)